logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/interface-entity-list-view/_index.md

 From an interface entity list view, you can open an interface entity in the editor by right-clicking its list view entry, then clicking **Open**.

-**Tip:** You can also open multiple interface entities by using your keyboard's Shift key to select a contiguous range of interface entities \(or Control to select multiple noncontiguous interface entities\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple interface entities by using your keyboard's Shift key to select a contiguous range of interface entities \(or Control to select multiple noncontiguous interface entities\); then right-click the selection, and click Open.

 ## Revision control